 Conclusion

-The CrediCorp initiative by the federal government of Nigeria helps working Nigerians access affordable, interest-free loans.
+The consumer credit scheme under the CrediCorp initiative by the federal government of Nigeria has helped working Nigerians access affordable, interest-free loans.
 Are you a civil servant, entrepreneur, or NYSC corps member?
 You now have a path to affordable, collateral-free credit.